Aspha1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that switches current user to the user betty A script that prints the effective username of the current user
+A script that switches current user to the user betty A script that prints the effective username of the current user A scrip that prints all the groups the current user is part of